Amardeep1729/MentorMate/README.md

 ## 🖥️ How to Use

-- Choose Voice or Text input
-- Type or Speak your question
+- Type your question in the input field
-- Responses are shown on-screen and spoken via browser
+- MentorMate responds instantly
-- Use 🔊 buttons to replay responses
+- Use 🔊 to hear responses
-- Use 🛑 to stop speaking or 🧹 to clear chat
+- Use 🛑 to stop reading
+- Use 🧹 to clear chat history
 ---

 ## 📌 Notes

 - Requires internet connection
 - Works best in **Chrome / Edge**
+- Only text input is supported
 - API keys needed for Gemini and OpenAI (Free tiers available)
-- Browser must support JavaScript for voice features
+- Voice output works via browser (no mic needed)

 ---